|Chile World Cup 1962|

 ST: Marcelo Salas

-He played 71 times for Chile and went to the WC in 1998.
-He first made his name with River Plate, where he was considered one of the greatest foreigner ever played for them.
+Salas played 71 times for Chile and the all-time leading scorer for Chile.
+He went to the WC in 1998, where he formed a partnership with Ivan Zamorano.
+Salas made his debut playing for Universidad de Chile in 1993, but he first made his name with River Plate, where he was considered one of the greatest foreigner ever played for them.
 He moved to Lazio in 1998, where he won the Serie A in 1999-2000.
+He also had a successful spell with Juventus.

-Jorge Aravena, Nelson Tapia, Lizardo Garrido, Carlos Reinoso, Jamie Pizarro, David Pizarro, Humberto Cruz and Francisco Molina.
+Jorge Aravena, Nelson Tapia, Lizardo Garrido, Carlos Reinoso, Jamie Pizarro, David Pizarro, Humberto Cruz and Francisco Molina, Mauricio Isla, George Robledo.

-I could find spaces for Jorge Aravena, Nelson Tapia, Lizardo Garrido, Carlos Reinoso, Jamie Pizarro, David Pizarro, Humberto Cruz and Francisco Molina.
+-- I could not find spaces for Jorge Aravena, Nelson Tapia, Lizardo Garrido, Carlos Reinoso, Jamie Pizarro, David Pizarro, Humberto Cruz, Francisco Molina.